SSN (novel)

-SSN is a techno-thriller novel, created by Tom Clancy and Martin H. Greenberg and published on December 1, 1996 as a tie-in to the video game of the same name.
+SSN is a techno-thriller novel, created by Tom Clancy and Martin H. Greenberg and published on December 1, 1996, as a tie-in to the video game of the same name.
 It follows the missions of USS Cheyenne, a United States Navy nuclear attack submarine, during a fictional war between the United States and China over the Spratly Islands.
+The title references the U.S. Navy hull classification code for a nuclear-powered attack submarine.
 SSN is the second Clancy novel after Red Storm Rising (1986) that is not set in the Ryanverse.

 The book also features the transcript of a discussion of the game with Clancy and former Royal Navy submarine commander Doug Littlejohns, which was held in Greek Island, a former government-owned fallout shelter located in West Virginia.
 The interview was originally released along with the CD-ROM of the game.

 Plot summaries

 Preface: "Prelude to War"

 In 1997, former Chinese Communist Party leader Deng Xiaoping dies, creating a power struggle within the Chinese government.
 Premier Li Peng later takes over in a coup d'etat and orders the arrest of his political rivals, particularly Deng's technical successor Jiang Zemin.
 He then orders an invasion of the Spratly Islands, where a large oil deposit was recently discovered by an American oil company.
-A Chinese Han-class submarine attacks the American aircraft carrier USS Nimitz, prompting one of its escort submarines to sink the Chinese sub in retaliation and killing everyone aboard.
+A Chinese Han-class submarine attacks the American aircraft carrier USS Nimitz, prompting one of her escort submarines to sink the Chinese sub in retaliation and killing everyone aboard.
 War between the two countries becomes imminent.